Arnie Ginsburg: Top 40 career

 During the Payola scandal, Ginsburg was among a number of high-profile Boston disc jockeys (including Norm Prescott, Bob Clayton, and Joe Smith) called upon to testify before a congressional hearing in Washington, D.C. in early 1960.
 Several of the announcers, Ginsburg among them, acknowledged receiving monetary "gifts" from record promoters over the past several years.
 In Ginsburg's case, he told the committee that the gifts totaled $4,400 over a three-year period.
 But Ginsburg was never implicated in any wrongdoing, nor was it proved that he played certain records because he had been paid to do so.
 Reporters covering the hearings were divided in their opinions of whether payola had occurred, or whether the hearings were much ado about nothing.
 As for Ginsburg's role, some journalists seemed willing to give him the benefit of the doubt, referring to him as "scholarly" and "soft-spoken", and quoting his assertion that he was never influenced to play songs he did not personally believe in.
 But others were more skeptical, and accused him of being evasive and giving "excuses" for why record promoters had given him gifts.

 Throughout his Top 40 career, Ginsburg was regarded as a credible voice for reaching the teen audience.
 It was said of him that airplay on his show could make a record a hit.
 Record companies which asked him to do commercials often saw increased sales.
-This was the case for such records as "Roses are Red" by Bobby Vinton and "The Monster Mash" by Bobby (Boris) Pickett.
+This was the case for such records as "Roses Are Red" by Bobby Vinton and "Monster Mash" by Bobby (Boris) Pickett.
 Ginsburg also reported his weekly "picks" (songs he believed would become hits) to trade publications such as Billboard magazine.
 As was the custom in Top 40 radio, record companies would bring up-and-coming singers to do guest appearances, which further helped sales.
 Among the local stars Ginsburg promoted were The Rockin' Ramrods and Freddie Cannon.
 Cannon subsequently recorded a promotional song for Ginsburg, "Arnie Ginsburg, the guy with the swinging show."
 Ginsburg was also known for his record hops, dances that were held at local venues; he often hosted them at the Surf Ballroom in Nantasket Beach.

 It was common practice in the Top 40 era for disc jockeys to do their show six days (or nights) a week.
 Ginsburg, however, was heard all seven nights.
 This was accomplished through audiotape: He recorded one of his weekly night shows for playback on Saturday night, and also recorded a new show for Sunday playback during the week.
 This practice was highly unusual at the time and only became more prevalent in the radio business in the 1980s, when radio networks began to do the same.